celineguler/myblog/_posts/2025-05-18-Complexity-is-overrated.md

   <br>

   Human through out the years spend their time trying to simplify the information that they've been exposed to.
-Heavy objects sinks, people kills, green is not red, God is up there somewhere etc.
+Heavy objects sinks, bird fly with their wings, people kills, green is not red, God is up there somewhere etc.